Ralong Hot Springs: A Unique Spot To Rejuvenate Your Mind And Body

 Photo: Zdeněk Macháček / Unsplash / Image For Representation Only

 Approximately 20 kilometres from Ralong, Maenam Wildlife Sanctuary is a haven for nature enthusiasts and wildlife lovers like you.
 Spanning an area of 35 square kilometres, the sanctuary is home to diverse flora and fauna, including Red Pandas, Himalayan Black Bears, and various bird species.
 Trekking trails within the sanctuary offer opportunities for bird watching and enjoying panoramic views of the Himalayas.
-The sanctuary’s rich biodiversity and pristine environment make it a must-visit place.
+Owing to its rich biodiversity and pristine environment, Meenam Wildlife Sanctuary becomes one of the best wildlife sanctuaries in Sikkim.

 Timings: 6 AM – 6 PM